ItsMeDeli/ItsMeDeli/README.md

 - 🔭 I’m currently working on **VibeRP**

-- 👨‍💻 All of my projects are available at [https://vdstudio.pl/](https://vdstudio.pl/)
+- 👨‍💻 All of my projects are available at...

 - 📝 I Regularly write articles on [https://www.patreon.com/deeli](https://www.patreon.com/deeli)